Organs of the body | Their Locations and Internal Functions

 It has olfactory nerve endings in the nasal layers, which predict the scent.

-It also has hair to catch dust entering the respiratory tract.
+It also has hair that catches dust entering the respiratory tract.

 Tongue